dufferzafar/dufferzafar.github.com/_posts/2025-12-21-a-cycle-rides-me.md

 For me specifically:

 **Hypomania** looks like: sleeping 2 hours and feeling invincible, non stop poetry writing, starting 5 side-projects, talking too fast.
+Praying namaz 5 times a day, trusting the Almighty for all He is doing and will do.

 **Depression** looks like: 14-hour sleep, unanswered messages, code that feels pointless, even basics like a bath starts to feel like a chore.
+And losing faith — not just in myself, but in God too.
+Hope leaves, and prayer leaves with it.

 ## Modelling the cycle